mandarpatkar/Hosts/README.md

 # Hosts

-**Curated and well-maintained hosts files to block social media, trackers, porn ads &amp; sites.**
+**Curated and well-maintained hosts files to block social media, trackers, porn sites &amp; ads.**

 ### &#9755; What is host file?